 Tropicana Las Vegas Hotel, Las Vegas

-Until 2013, the Tropicana Las Vegas Hotel on the Strip housed the popular, yet ill-fated show, called Las Vegas Mob Experience, outlining the influence of organized crime on the creation of the world’s most important gambling city.
+Before 2013, the Tropicana Las Vegas Hotel, situated on the Strip, hosted a renowned but ill-fated spectacle known as the Las Vegas Mob Experience.
+This show aimed to depict the significant influence of organized crime on the development of the world's foremost gambling city.

 Tropicana Las Vegas Hotel on Map